 GR Silver Mining has recently completed regional reinterpretation studies of data published by the SGM (Geological Survey of Mexico).
 Data sets covered by the Company’s reinterpretation study program include aeromagnetic data (complete) and geological maps at a 1:50,000 scale (still underway).
 Follow up targets have been generated by combining the aforementioned studies with detailed analyses of stream sediment and surface sampling programs completed by previous companies.

-Marcio Fonseca, P.Geo., Chief Executive Officer & Director of the Company, is the Qualified Person under National Instrument 43-101, Standards of Disclosure for Mineral Projects, responsible for the preparation of the technical information included in this website and for the supervision of field activities related to the Company projects.
+Marcio Fonseca, P.Geo., Chief Operating Officer & Director of the Company, is the Qualified Person under National Instrument 43-101, Standards of Disclosure for Mineral Projects, responsible for the preparation of the technical information included in this website and for the supervision of field activities related to the Company projects.